shubhamch71/shubhamch71/README.md

 ###

 <p align="left">My name is Shubham Chaudhari and I'm a recent computer science grad from University of Mumbai.
-I am looking for full-time oppurtunities  in DevOps♾️, Cloud ☁️, SRE⚙️, Platform Engineering.</p>
+I am looking for full-time oppurtunities  in DevOps♾️, Cloud ☁️, SRE⚙️, Platform Engineering and MLOps.</p>

 ###